You are currently viewing Travel rules and countries’ entry requirements: introduction

 It’s the most common entry requirement.
 Many countries still require this.
 The traditional visa that you can’t get online isn’t as common, fortunately.
 But there are some.
 Otherwise, when it’s an e-visa or online travel authorization, it’s very easy to do.

-When it’s a visa on arrival, it’s easier because you don’t need to do anything beforehand.
+When it’s a visa on arrival, it’s even easier because you don’t need to do anything beforehand.
 But often, you can still do it in advance — and you should, to save precious time in the country and get out of the airport faster to explore the destination.

 Most of the time, you have to do everything in advance.
 When it’s an e-visa, it’s as easy as filling in any online form.
 Often it’s just a formality and just a more complicated way of taxing visitors.

 Several European countries are about to implement an electronic travel authorization in 2025, but even if the word visa doesn’t appear, come on… it’s pretty much the same thing as an e-visa quite simply.
-So I can confidently predict that plenty of people will wake up the day of their flight to Europe and be really surprised that in life, you need to look at the entry requirements when you travel!
+So I can confidently predict that plenty of people will wake up on the day of their flight to Europe and be really surprised that in life, you need to look at the entry requirements when you travel!

 Depending on the type of visa, you may need to request it a certain number of days in advance.
 It’s not always instantaneous.
 Be on top of your things.